Table of Contents

 Similarly, on the old route from Antananarivo to Tamatave, passenger traffic is either impossible or limited: Very rarely do freight trains travel from the capital to the coast.
 Passenger traffic only begins from Moramanga.
 The railway line from Moramanga to Ambatondrazaka on Lake Alaotra is currently operational, but it is only a matter of time before this mode of transportation is also discontinued due to corruption-related underfunding.
 Along the RN7, however, there is still the possibility of traveling.
 Today, you can take a train ride to Manakara that guarantees passengers a breathtaking view of stunning landscapes.

 The Pangalanes Canal is no exception to the examples of decay: due to severe weather changes, storm surges, floods, and other environmental influences, the course of the “Pangalanes” has not always been easy.
 For a long time, efforts were made to keep the secondary canals clear and enable water traffic as much as possible.
-However, serious signs of silting of this magnificent structure are now evident: passage to Farafangana on the canal has not been possible for years, and even in the northern part, it is only Still navigable on small sections, most of the intermediate parts have become impassable.
+However, serious signs of silting of this magnificent structure are now evident: passage to Farafangana on the canal has not been possible for years, and even in the northern part, it is only still navigable on small sections, most of the intermediate parts have become impassable.
 The longest canal in the world, once a symbol of civilization and economic efficiency, is now silting up in tropical stagnation.

 Explore more about Madagascar